openlcb/OpenLCB_Technical_Introduction/src/intro_async_blink.md

 As an example, the first message `:X17050415N;` has the ID `17050415` and no data.
 The ID and all other data are in HEX.

 There are some log messages in the output that will help us get an idea of what's going on.
-However, these messages may not make a lot of sense without both understanding the application and a little more about the LCC standards.
+However, these messages may not make a lot of sense without both understanding the application and a little more about the OpenLCB standards.

-How do you map these messages back into the LCC standards to understand what you're seeing?
+How do you map these messages back into the OpenLCB standards to understand what you're seeing?

 ## Decoded Messages

 JMRI displays decoded messages.
-So for this example we connected JMRI to the same TCP/IP LCC bus (all running on the same computer).
+So for this example we connected JMRI to the same TCP/IP OpenLCB bus (all running on the same computer).
 We'll cover how to use JMRI later.
 For now we're just going to focus on the messages being sent.

 ![Allocate Alias](images/alias_allocation_example.png)